Cray-HPE/docs-csm/operations/preinstall/Change_ServerTech_PDU_Credentials.md

 ServerTech PDU hardware.
 No credentials are set in any management software.

 ## Prerequisites

 - The ServerTech PDUs must be accessible via a workstation or laptop.
-- Workstation or laptop has the 'curl' command installed.
+- Workstation or laptop has the `curl` command installed.
 - The ServerTech PDU hostnames or IP addresses must be known.
-- The default 'admn' user password must be known for each PDU.
+- The default `admn` user password must be known for each PDU.

 ## Procedure